8 min read / 12 November 2024 / yasmin sharp

 You can find a host of fun candle and soap recipes in our Make At Home blog section, which will give you a few hints and tips on where and how to get started.

-Traditional Chinese medicine practitioners were the first to realise the health benefits of orange oil, with records dating as far back as 2200 BC.
+Traditional Chinese medicine practitioners were the first to realise the potential of this extract, with records dating as far back as 2200 BC.

-The Portuguese brought it to Europe at the start of the 16th century, before spreading across the Mediterranean, where people began to discover these benefits from the fruit’s refreshing taste.
+The Portuguese brought it to Europe at the start of the 16th century, before spreading across the Mediterranean, where people began to discover these properties from the fruit’s refreshing taste.

 Oranges have also featured in ancient myths, including the story of Titan Atlas and Hercules, where the fruit was labelled a “golden apple”.

-As one of the oldest cultivated fruits in the world, the demand for oranges and its oils remain as strong as ever, as they are a delight to smell, taste and utilise for a variety of health reasons.
+As one of the oldest cultivated fruits in the world, the demand for oranges and their extracts remain as strong as ever, as they are a delight to smell, taste and utilise for a variety of health reasons.

 Black and white illustration of an orange

-What is the difference between sweet orange oil and bitter orange oil?
+What is the difference between sweet orange and bitter orange?

 The main difference between sweet orange oil and bitter orange oil is that the latter is not recommended for use on skin as it is considered more phototoxic.

-Whilst they are extracted from different species of the fruit, in terms of uses and health benefits there are a lot of similarities, such as boosting weight loss and athletic performance.
+Whilst they are extracted from different species of the fruit, in terms of uses and health effects, there are a lot of similarities, such as boosting weight loss and athletic performance.

 Can I use orange essential oil on my pets?